 The following CSI books and manuals provide helpful information on the subject of Crime Scene Investigations and crime scene forensics.
 These books will help a P.I learn how to:

 - How to secure a crime scene and conduct an in-depth and thorough investigation

 - Collect Forensic evidence and photographs from the scene of the crime

 - How to collect evidence such as fingerprints, hair, blood, stages of body decay, and other fibers

 - How to identify, trace and analyze evidence from firearms and explosives

-- How to secure, store, and analyze data gathered to help solve the crime
+- How to secure, store, and analyze data gathered to help solve the mystery

-- How to document and report evidence and information found during a crime scene investigation
+- How to document and report evidence and information found during a forensic analysis

 List of Crime Scene Investigation Books

 This book covers a series of true stories about how criminal behavior is investigated, solved and the criminals were captured with the help of information, data, and forensic evidence gathered from the scene of the crime.
 The reference book is based on a series of interviews with police and forensic specialists.
 The guide also discusses potential jobs and career paths related to criminal science.